mommy003/PRSice_use/README.md

 # Wrap‑Up
 - PRSice automates clumping + thresholding.
 - R² peaks at the threshold where the PRS includes enough true causal SNPs to capture polygenicity.
-- PRS performance depends on genetic architecture.
+- PRS performance depends on genetic architecture of a trait.
-- PRS is a baseline — not the final model.
+- PRSice (default flags) is a baseline, not the final model.

 ### Furher practice task
 - Change the clumping and p value threasholding parameters and re‑run PRSice.
 - Compare R² and number of SNPs.
 - Check prediction improve or worsen and try to interprete.
+- Try to identify best p value threshold and predict the the phenotype in target dataset.
 - Try Binary phenotype.